aszili/cloudflared/README.md

 # cloudflared
-A cloudflared image built on Alpine Linux and with shell support while being still smaller than the official image
+A cloudflared image built from scratch at 23MB it is much smaller than the official image, has nothing else in the image.